-Control of environment, safety, and health hazards, while part of risk management in a broader sense, is covered in other sections.
-Risk management is everyone's business and will be factored into every project decision throughout the life of the project.
+Control of the environment, safety, and health hazards, while part of risk management in a broader sense, are not unique to the NCSX Project and are enveloped by the Princeton Plasma Physics Laboratory (PPPL) Integrated Safety Management (ISM) program that is applicable to all PPPL projects and operations.
+The PPPL ISM clearly indicates that risk management is everybody's business and will be factored into every project decision throughout the life of the NCSX Project.